Skip to content

 What the agent will typically do:

-1. read_file("calculator.py", 0, 100) — see the current source, line numbers included.
+1. read_file("calculator.py") — see the current source, with line markers.

-2. `edit_file("calculator.py", "def add(a, b):", "def add(a, b): return a + b
+2. `edit_file("calculator.py", "def add(a, b): return a + b ", "def add(a, b): return a + b

-If the verify step fails (syntax error, wrong number printed), the agent reads the bash result, edits again, re-runs.
+If the verify step fails (syntax error, wrong number printed), the agent reads the result, edits again, re-runs.
 The iteration cap is the only thing that stops it from looping forever; in practice a correct change usually lands in 2-3 tool calls.

 Compared to Other Agents